MikaelFuresjo/ImundboQuant/README.md

 <br /> OPEN-SOURCE PROJECT | Machine learning in Python and MQL4 for stock market and forex market predictions and fully automated trading.
-<br /> - USE DropBox link (.txt file) to download Forex End-Of-Day (EOD) data.
+<br /> - USE DropBox link (above) to download Forex End-Of-Day (EOD) data.
-<br /> - USE DropBox link (.txt file) to download Forex End-Of-Day (EOD) data with preprocessed matrices in Excel to use with IQ19p_CrossValidation_FX30.py scripts.
+<br /> - USE DropBox link (above) to download Forex End-Of-Day (EOD) data with preprocessed matrices in Excel to use with IQ19p_CrossValidation_FX30.py scripts.
 <br /> - USE IQ19p_PreProcess_535Features.py to create our data matrix with 535 features and 8 targets values.
 <br /> - USE IQ19p_CrossValidation_FX30.py to Cross Validatet the dataset for best possible feature combination.